HaxeFoundation/hxcpp/docs/build_xml/Compiler.md

   <outflag value="-flag" />
   ```
     + value = flag value.
 Note that it should contain a space character
-      if the actual name should be a separate arguement, like "-o ", or "-o"/"-out:" if it does not.
+      if the actual name should be a separate argument, like "-o ", or "-o"/"-out:" if it does not.

 - *exe* = Override the executable command specified in the compiler attribute.
   ```xml